-A minimum of 15 credits (e.g. five, 3-credit courses) eligible for transfer credit from a recognized English-speaking university; or one year of transfer credit based on work completed at a non-university, postsecondary institution, with an overall
+- Successfully completed a minimum of 15 credits (e.g. five, 3-credit courses) from a recognized English-speaking postsecondary institution; - ELP exams test scores cannot be older than 2 years and must be official (i.e. issued directly from the testing centre): - A minimum score of 6 on the International English Language Testing System (IELTS); - A minimum score of 60 on the Carleton University's Canadian Academic English Language

+Assessments (CAEL);

-- average of 75 per cent (GPA of 3.0); - A minimum score of 6 on the International English Language Testing System (IELTS); A minimum score of 60 on the Carleton University's Canadian Academic English Language Assessments (CAEL); - A minimum score of 80 on the English Proficiency Test administered by the English Language Institute of the University of Michigan (MELAB); A minimum overall score of 59 on the Pearson Test of English (PTE); - A minimum score of 213 on the Computer-based Test of English as a Foreign Language, with 4.5 on the Test of Written English; or 80, with an essay score of 20, on the Internet-based Test of English as a Foreign Language (T.O.E.F.L);
+- A minimum score of 80 on the English Proficiency Test administered by the English Language Institute of the University of Michigan (MELAB); - A minimum overall score of 59 on the Pearson Test of English (PTE) Academic, with no less than 51 in each of the 4 communicative skills; - A minimum score of 80, with a minimum essay score of 20, and a minimum score of 46 on all other bands on the Internet-based Test of English as a Foreign Language (T.O.E.F.L).
+NOTE: the paper-based test will not be accepted; - Duolingo a minimum score of 105 with a minimum of 75 on each band.